davidhuser/dhis2.py/README.rst

     api = Dhis.from_auth_file('path/to/auth.json')

-If no path is specified, it tries to find a file called ``dish.json`` in:
+If no argument is specified, it tries to find a file called ``dish.json`` in:

 1. the ``DHIS_HOME`` environment variable
 2. your Home folder